sjpeterson/presentable/README.md

     - Second item
     - Third item

-You run the slideshow in your terminal by calling Presentable with the path to the markdown file:
+You run the slideshow in your terminal by simply calling Presentable with the path to the markdown file:

     presentable example/simple.md